pde14/PattyCake/README.md

 /**
     Hi, my name is Patty and I'm making PATTYCAKE token for three reasons:

-    1. I am sick and tired of shitty, motherfucking devs that dump their fat dev wallets, pull liquidity, make honeypots, or any of the other thousand ways people scam nowadays.
-If you have ever done this, and you are reading this source code, you can fuck off.
+    1. I am sick and tired of devs that dump their fat dev wallets, pull liquidity, make honeypots, or any of the other thousand ways people scam nowadays.
+If you have ever done this, and you are reading this source code.
 I want to create a token that will not rugpull since I will be renouncing and all that.

-    2. This is a good solidity experiment and will help me learn how to code.
+    2. I want to continuously improve my Solidity skills.

     3. Give more exposure to my art and create NFTs!